aeevered/philadelphia-solar-analysis/README.md

-# Investigation of Rooftop Solar in Philadelphia, PA
+# Analysis of Rooftop Solar in Philadelphia, PA